2019 Housing Element - Implementation

-As part of the 2019 Element Update, many standards that involve specific parameters will be updated due to fresh demographic and economic data, new state law, and public inputs that reflect real-world changes in conditions in the county.
+As part of the 2019 Element Update, many standards that involve specific parameters were updated due to fresh demographic and economic data, new state law, and public inputs that reflect real-world changes in conditions in the county.

-The complete list of existing Standards can be found in Chapter 8.5 of the General Plan, at: http://humboldtgov.org/205/General-Plan.
+The complete list of previous (2014) Standards can be found in Chapter 8.5 of the General Plan.

 Implementation Measures (IMs) are actions, procedures, programs, and plans used to carry out policies of the Housing Element.
-The Housing Element Update will revisit the IMs, and add to, retire or amend them to meet current needs.
+The 2019 Housing Element Update revisits the IMs, and adds to, retires or amends them to meet current needs.

-The list of current Implementation Measures is contained in Chapter 8.6 of the Plan, at: http://humboldtgov.org/205/General-Plan.
+The list of previous Implementation Measures is contained in Chapter 8.6 of the General Plan.